simeononsecurity/simeononsecurity.ch/content/articles/the-impact-of-machine-learning-on-cybersecurity/index.en.md

 Another benefit of machine learning is its ability to learn and adapt to new threats.
 As cyber threats evolve, traditional cybersecurity measures must be updated to account for new attack methods. **Machine learning algorithms can learn from new data and adjust their predictions and decisions accordingly, making them more effective at detecting and responding to new threats.**

-However, machine learning is not a silver bullet for cybersecurity.
+However, machine learning isn't a silver bullet for cybersecurity.
 One of the biggest challenges of using machine learning for cybersecurity is the issue of false positives and false negatives.
 False positives occur when the algorithm incorrectly identifies benign activity as malicious, while false negatives occur when the algorithm fails to identify a genuine threat.
 These errors can lead to wasted time and resources, or even worse, a breach of security.

 ______